 - Despite applications to LEP funding streams and the Housing Infrastructure Fund, there is some uncertainty surrounding the pipeline of funding required to fund the infrastructure that is crucial to the progression of the Staveley and Rother Valley Corridor scheme. - Land values and house prices in areas of Chesterfield mean that viability is marginal in parts of the borough (particularly the East).
-The viability study recommends a lower affordable housing rate (as proposed through the new Local Plan) and the adoption of a revised CIL charging schedule. - Dwellings committed through planning permissions far outnumber dwelling completions, however, lapses mostly relate to small sites.
+The viability study recommended a lower affordable housing rate, which was adopted through the new Local Plan.
+It also recommended the adoption of a revised CIL charging schedule, but this is on hold pending further clarity on the government's proposed reform of developer contributions. - Dwellings committed through planning permissions far outnumber dwelling completions, however, lapses mostly relate to small sites.
 The council needs to liaise with applicants to determine how to effectively convert commitments into completions. - Although small sites account for a reasonable proportion of housing delivery within the borough, Chesterfield's housing supply is reliant on a small number of major housing permissions (although this is set to change following the adoption of the new Local Plan).
 Greater liaison with development stakeholders would permit a greater depth of understanding of the barriers to high pace delivery.